ut-robotics/picr21-team-kobe/Kobe_Elektronics/README.md

 ## Mainboard functionality

-- Consists of 2 separate isolated schematics: One with USB as power source, the other has battery
+- Consists of 2 separate isolated schematics: One with USB as power source, the other has battery with a transistor for reverse current control

 - Communication between STM32 controller and computer is through microUSB

-- Has LED connected to GPIO for indication
+- Has LED connected to GPIO for indication, firmware controllable

 - STM32 can be programmed with Samtec connector